The Worldwide EV Report 2023

 The countries with the highest proportion of EVs

-Taking the top spot by a margin of almost 10% is the Scandinavian nation of Norway.
+Taking the top spot by a margin of 20% is the Scandinavian nation of Norway.
 The country has encouraged its citizens to buy EVs by taxing new petrol and diesel vehicles heavily and not taxing EVs at all, making them a much more viable option.
-Norway also aims to ban the sale of all new polluting vehicles by 2025.
+The percentage of EV cars in Norway increased by 2 times from the previous report and the Scandinavian country aims to ban the sale of all new polluting vehicles by 2025.

-Up next is the Netherlands with 2.65% of its vehicles being fully battery-powered taking it to third place for the factor.
-The Netherlands is well equipped for its phasing out of new gas vehicle sales by 2030, as it has one of the densest EV charging networks in the world.
+Up next is Sweden with 4.18% of its vehicles being fully battery-powered taking it to third place for the factor.
+Stockholm, the capital of Sweden, bans diesel- and gas-powered cars from driving downtown starting 2025, as it has one of the densest EV charging networks in the world.

 The cheapest countries to buy an EV